daixiang0/gci/README.md

                           dot - dot section, contains all dot imports.
       --skip-generated    Skip generated files
       --custom-order      Enable custom order of sections.
 If specified, make the section order the same as your configuration order.
 The default order is standard > default > custom > blank > dot.
+      --format-always     Format the file even if no imports blocks are defined.
+The default value is false.
 ```

 ### Old style